kangqiangyang8243/COMP-584-Project/README.md

 - Backend-End Repo: https://github.com/kangqiangyang8243/COMP_584_Backend
 - Project Features:
   - User auth (Register,SignIn & SignOut)
+  - Blog post
     - Post and Browser Blog
     - Make Comments on the Blog
     - Delete Blog
     - Check User is Online or not
     - Search Blogs with keywords or Categories

+  - Book Keeping Function
+      - user can create their own book keeping record
+      - user can delete and update the book keep record